mral-cmu/assignment2-handout/README.md

 you will create through this assignment.
 Likewise, `state_est_py` will contain all python scripts that enable filtering-based localization.

+### Academic Integrity
+1. Do not publicly share your solution (using GitHub or otherwise)
+2. Collaboration is encouraged but you should write final code on your own.

 ### Setup
 Create a python virtual environment.
 ```bash